-This is British Pie week so I thought I’d share my Mini Scotch Pies recipe from by book A Wee Taste Of Scotland.
+This is British Pie week so I thought I’d share my recipe for Mini Scotch Pies which I originally wrote for my cookbook A Wee Taste Of Scotland

 We Brits so love our pies from steak and ale to fish pies, pasties to chicken pies – they are all pies in their own right and here in Scotland it is the traditional meat pie, or Scotch Pie is always a favourite.